trustbloc/fabric-mod/docs/source/peers/peers.md

 proposal response that contains a query result or a proposed ledger update.
 Application A receives the proposal response and, for queries, the process is now complete.
-For updates, A builds a transaction from all of the responses, which it sends it to O1 for ordering.
+For updates, A builds a transaction from all of the responses, which it sends to O1 for ordering.
 O1 collects transactions from across the network into blocks, and distributes these to all peers, including P1.
-P1 validates the transaction before applying to L1.
+P1 validates the transaction before committing to L1.
 Once L1 is updated, P1 generates an event, received by A, to signify completion.*

 A peer can return the results of a query to an application immediately since